lazyguyy/raetselnasen-solver/Readme.md

 clinteastwood,clintoneastwoodjr
 sodoge
 ```
 Our puzzle configuration file is not that much longer than before, you can find it in ``puzzle24/puzzle_config.txt``.
-Of course, the multiword dictionary is already used for the right words, but with a bit of trial and error you can definitely arrive at this output.
+Of course, the words have been cleverly matched to the dictionaries, but this is nothing that couldn't be solved by a little trial and error.

 Setting ``show_matches=false;`` to declutter the output a bit, we are left with an already pretty promising output:
 ```
 ...